JUFO portal user guide

 Members of the scientific community can participate in the Publication Forum classification by proposing new publication channels for evaluation or by suggesting a change to the level rating of a publication channel.
 It is also possible to propose a correction to the bibliographic information of a publication channel (e.g. name, ISSN-number, website).

-Search for the publication channel whose bibliographic information you want to propose a correction.
+Log in to the JUFO portal and search for the publication channel whose bibliographic information you want to propose a correction.
 Click on the name of the publication channel in the search results listing to view the publication channel's information.
 There is a "Report metadata error" button at the top that opens the proposal form.
+Make your suggestion by using the form that opens.